 – Not recommended for sagging breasts since incisions still must be made on the breast in order to lift them.

--Physician has less control of the inframammary fold position.
+-The physician has less control of the inframammary fold position.

 2) Periareolar Incision